Published Feb 22, 2019

 DevSecOps meets these concerns by breeding security into every layer of development.
 This approach to security gives devs a robust toolkit that they can use to improve their overall security architecture.

 Today, we highlighted five benefits of DevSecOps.
 But, there are plenty of other benefits — broad and granular — to the DevSecOps approach.
-If you’re looking for additional resources, check out some of our supporting documents or request a free trial and see for yourself how to secure your apps from the start.
+If you’re looking for additional resources, check out some of our supporting documents or request a free demo and see for yourself how to secure your apps from the start.